MichaIng/DietPi-Docs/DietPi-Docs_Todo.md

 1. Q: Shall we use (personal) branches to push changes directly into the master branch, or shall we use forking mechanisms?
 2. If using branches, which naming conventions shall we use for branch names (e.g. "dev-<short name>-<ChangeArea>".
 Example: "dev-StS-AddBoardImages" or "dev-MiI-DescribeWebserverStacks")

+Have branches on MichaIng/DietPi-Docs:
+- master branch: stable
+- dev branch: work on this branch and will be merged into master branch at planned release dates

+Everyone works on his own fork for development.
+There "private" branches with "private" naming can be chosen.

+Committing changes from the private fork branch to the dev branch on Micha's repo shall be done via a pull request.

+Merging should be done via 4-eyes method when merging to the master branch.

 ## 2. Files general